-New Artists Productions started in 2000 with a series of concerts that brought audiences to the newly built Sprague Theater and put student performers on the stage.
+(New Artists Performing Arts Productions, Inc.) known as New Artists Productions took the stage in 2000 with a series of concerts that brought audiences to the newly built Sprague Theater and put student performers on the stage.
 Dan says many of Bandon’s youngsters live and breathe to perform.
 “You just never know what’s going to spark the kids,” said Anita.
 Anita says working with local students is like watching her own children grow up.
 She sees the students taking performance seriously.

-According to Anita, the program really took off when local students and families began planning their schedules around the New Artists calendar.
+According to Anita, the theater arts program really took off when local students and families began planning their schedules around the New Artists Productions calendar.
 The kids are always challenging us to find new projects.
-After 11 years, New Artists Productions is still growing and changing alongside its student performers.
+After 21 years, New Artists Productions is still growing and changing alongside its student performers.

 What skills afford the Almichs to start such a program?
 Having Engineering backgrounds introduced an new element into how the Almichs viewed stage performance.
 The mechanics behind building a character from words on the page has always been intriguing.
 Dan’s background is Engineering Design and Marketing; Anita’s is Mathematics and Finance.
 As a team, they produce the New Artists Productions shows and events, build the sets, make the costumes, coordinate the music and sound effects, fundraise, and direct the rehearsals.